jiannotti5040/Jacob-s-Portfolio-Vault/README.md

 ### **LexGuard**
 Created October 2025

 A sub-stack for audited decision making in artificial reasoning.
 It serves as a four point gate check on logic according to system and safety parameters.
 Inspired after I had been proven gullible to a persuasive machine illuminating the potential for danger.
 A typical doubling down and gaslighting by commercial LLMs is a cross platform consistency but I had already gotten the "true" answer elsewhere.
-With that and the unaccountable and shameless spiral from truth... propelled me into action on aiding in LLM transparency and accountability even if for my passion.
+With that and the unaccountable and shameless spiral from truth.
+I was propelled me into action on aiding in LLM transparency and accountability even if for my passion.
 For if consequentially significant or involved with innocent life the computers project hallucination could be catastrophic or tragic.
 ---
 ### **Poetic Endeavors**
 January 2026 – March 2026